 The park offers a small day-use area with picnic tables overlooking beautiful Rosewall Creek.
 There is also a short loop trail that runs along both sides of the creek, which leads you over an abandoned rail trestle.

 But the trail you want to go on to get to the falls follows the creek upstream and under the highway bridge.
-Although the trail starts at the Provincial Park, you will actually be walking beyond the park boundaries to the reach the falls.
+Although the trail starts at the Provincial Park, you will actually be walking beyond the park boundaries to reach the falls.

 A Bit of History